-Apparently, the IRS did not argue that the contribution of QTIP assets to a limited partnership was a §2519 deemed transfer of the QTIP trust, even though some of the partnership interests were later transferred with a 34% discount.
-However, the IRS argued that (1) the distribution of QTIP assets to Wife and (2) her sale of the assets for a 10-year deferred annuity were part of an integrated transaction that was deemed to be a disposition of her qualifying income interest that triggered §2519.
+While the sale of assets for a deferred annuity was not a gift, the court in Kite I ruled that a deemed transfer occurred under §2519.
+Section 2519 provides that the transfer of any part of the qualifying income interest in a QTIP trust is treated as the transfer of the fair market value of the entire property less the value of the qualifying income interest, in effect, as the deemed transfer of the remainder interest in the trust.
+(The effect of the transfer of the income interest is determined under the general gift tax principles of §2511-the value of the portion of the income interest that is transferred less the consideration received for such transfer).
+The court accepted the government's argument that (1) the distribution of QTIP assets to Wife and (2) her sale of the assets for a 10-year deferred annuity were part of an integrated transaction that was deemed to be a disposition of her qualifying income interest that triggered §2519.
 The deemed transfer of the income interest was not a taxable gift under §2511 because Wife received full value.
-The court did not discuss what, if any, taxable gift resulted from the deemed transfer of the remainder interest, but presumably (despite a confusing final paragraph of the opinion) no gift resulted because Wife received full consideration for the value of all QTIP assets.
-T.C.
-Memo.
-2013-43 (February 7, 2013).
+Kite I did not discuss what, if any, taxable gift resulted from the deemed transfer of the remainder interest.